 The Council ensures continuous improvement in the economy, efficiency and effectiveness of services through the annual service and financial planning process.
-All services are reviewed annually to ensure that they meet the needs of customers and that performance targets for quality improvements are set and monitored.
+All services are reviewed annually through the service planning process to ensure that they meet the needs of customers and that performance targets for quality improvements are set and monitored.
 The Medium Term Financial Strategy includes targets for efficiency savings where appropriate, to be met across all service areas.